-CIS 157: Introduction to App Development with Swift This introductory one-semester course is design
+CIS 157: Introduction to App Development with Swift

 This introductory one-semester course is designed to help students build a solid foundation in programming fundamentals using Swift as the language.
 Students get practical experience with the tools, techniques, and concepts needed to build a basic iOS system.
 Students must complete this course with at least a "C" average.